-You'll notice that topics II, III and IV have more weight to them.
-This is because they are larger topics.
+I've bolded three topics of the six above.
+You'll notice that those have more weight to them.
+This is because they are larger topics with more to them.
 As a result, when you study for your NPPE Exam, you should spend more time focusing on these areas.

-Often, clients will come to us after they have self-studied for the exam and failed.
+Clients will often find us through a Google search after they have self-studied for the exam and failed.
 They show us their mastery report, and it looks something like this:

 As you can see, this person did well on III, but not very good on topics II, IV – therefore, their exam fate was determined.